bpmc-group/cv1/README.md

 Anaconda is a wrapper around conda (package management tool) that includes the ability to launch many software tools such as Jupyter Lab/Notebook, PyCharm, Oracle Data Science Service, etc. It includes a "base" virtual environment that can be 'sticky' and show up where you don't expect it, for example, when you open a terminal in VS Code.
 If that happens, you can exit Anaconda's (base) environment by typing `conda deactivate`.

+## Performance Measurements - Mac Mini M4

+* 34.3 secs: yolov10s.pt, fall5.mp4, frame skip = 3
+* 17.7 secs: same except frame skip = 6
+* 48.2 secs: yolov10m.pt, fall5.mp4, frame skip = 3
+* 25.2 secs: same except frame skip = 6
+* 60.1 secs: yolov10b.pt, fall5.mp4, frame skip = 3
+* 31.5 secs: same except frame skip = 6
+* 70.5 secs: yolov10l.pt, fall5.mp4, frame skip = 3
+* 36.1 secs: same except frame skip = 6
+* 92.7 secs: yolov10x.pt, fall5.mp4, frame skip = 3
+* 47.5 secs: same except frame skip = 6

+**NOTE:** using "results = model(frame, verbose=False)" doesn't seem to improve performance.
+The cost of reporting which objects were detected and speed, etc, apparently is small.

+Haven't found a precise way to measure how many objects were detected and which ones, but it appears that yolov10l is the most consistent detector of objects.
+10x seems to detect more tv's but has trouble consistently detecting people, frisbees, etc. which is surprising since the 10x is supposed to be more accurate.

 ## Goals (in no particular order)

 This is NOT a checklist of things to accomplish but just a listing of items that may (or may not) be explored in this project.